tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Using NLP and sentiment analysis, chatbots understand how customers speak.
 Financial institutions can respond more adequately to customer needs.

-Present to students the use cases shown on the "Chatbots Use Cases" section; as you present the use cases, engage students by asking who is familiar with services like these and what was their experience.
+Present to students the use cases that are shown on the "Chatbots Use Cases" section; as you present the use cases, engage students by asking who is familiar with services like these and what was their experience.

 Highlight the following about chatbots use cases: